Why North Korea is wary of foreign warships in the region | DW | 10.08.2021

 Seoul and Washington have tried to convince North Korea that their military drills are purely defensive in nature

-Kim Yo Jong, the sister of Kim Jong Un and a close adviser to the North Korean dictator, said in a statement issued on August 1 through the state-run Uriminzokkiri news outlet criticizing "an unpleasant story that joint military exercises between the South Korean army and US forces could go ahead as scheduled."
+Kim Yo Jong, the sister of Kim Jong Un and a close adviser to the North Korean dictator, said in a statement issued on August 1 through the state-run Uriminzokkiri news outlet that it was "an unpleasant story that joint military exercises between the South Korean army and US forces could go ahead as scheduled."

 She added that the exercises would "further becloud the way ahead" in North-South relations.